 Generally speaking, though, starting with a pre-qualification is a good idea.
 This usually requires less information, and it gives you an idea of how much money you might be approved for.

-Who does pre-approvals, and how can you pick the right lender for this step?
+How can you pick the right lender for your pre-approval?

 Lenders from all sorts of institutions from banks to credit unions to mortgage corporations offer pre-approvals and mortgages.